LegionDzn/ModVersionConflictResolver/README.md

 2. Copy new/updated mods to same folder
 3. Run Script in that new folder
 4. Respond to the prompts, pay attention as they could be wrong some times.

+When you respond n to "keep the file?" it goes into the recycle bin